volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - Thanks a lot @krunok for your great help and suggestion to design this plugin.
 Your knowledge was more than helpful! ;-)

 ## NEW!

+Now the plugin allows a fast and smooth swap between 2 set of filters. you have to create 2 set of left and right filter according to the following naming convention: for left XXXX_1.YYY and second filter XXXX_2.YYY for right ZZZZ_1.YYY and second filter ZZZZ_2.YYY filters must have thec same attenuation, same type.
+Then in the plugin,, select filter named with _1.
+Save, a new button appears to enable swapping!

 New automatic clipping detection.
 Attenuation can be set automatcally.
 ## warning : need to add volumio as member of the group systemd-journal ```sudo usermod -a -G systemd-journal volumio```